Jannik Pohl

-Jannik Pohl (born 6 April 1996) is a Danish professional footballer who plays as a forward for Icelandic club Fram Reykjavík.
+Jannik Pohl (born 6 April 1996) is a Danish professional footballer who plays as a forward for Hillerød in the Danish 1st Division.

 Club career

 AaB

 Pohl started his youth career in Hundelev and Vendsyssel FF (formerly FC Hjørring), and joined the AaB youth team in 2011 at the age of 15.

 During the pre-season for 2015–16 Pohl, together with teammates Oliver Abildgaard, was promoted from the U-19 team to the senior team.
 Sports Director of AaB, Allan Gaarde publicly praised Pohl as a promising striker who most likely would get his breakthrough to the first team within his first season.

 Pohl made his first team Danish Superliga debut on 1 April 2016 against FC Nordsjælland. and scored his first senior goal against Odense BK in the last round of the Danish Superliga 2015–16 season.

 Groningen

 Pohl joined FC Groningen on 29 August 2018.
 After playing only 8 games for the club in the 2018-19 season, he was loaned out on the transfer deadline day, 2 September 2019, to AC Horsens for the rest of 2019.